 4 Key benefits of using Data-driven attribution on Google Ads & GA4

-• Clear insights: This model brings clarity by relying on data, not guesswork.
+- Clear insights: This model brings clarity by relying on data, not guesswork.
 It reveals which ads are genuinely driving results.

-• Fair credit: Data-driven attribution spreads the credit across all interactions in a customer’s journey.
+- Fair credit: Data-driven attribution spreads the credit across all interactions in a customer’s journey.
 This fair distribution provides a more accurate understanding of each ad’s contribution to conversions.

-Besides, Google found from their study that using Data-driven attribution model increased conversions by a lot (30% to 60%).
+Besides, Google found from their study that using a Data-driven attribution model increased conversions by a lot (30% to 60%).
 And even better, it makes marketing cheaper (20% to 30% less money spent per conversion).
 This shows it’s a powerful tool that helps marketers make smart decisions.

 However, it still has some drawbacks…